ak2consulting/seaport/README.markdown

 seaport listening on :9090
 ```

-then obtain a port for a server called `'http server'`:
+then obtain a port for a server called `'web'`:

 server.js: